+Tra nsportation

+HCI BS Taxonomy:

+Category 1: 15 Non-Medical Transportation Sub-Category 1:

+15010 non-medical transportation

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Serv vice Definition (Scope):

-Transportation HCBS Taxonomy: Category 1: Sub-Category 1: 15 Non-Medical Transportation 15010 non-medical transportation Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Transportation is a gap service that enables participants to g activities, and resources as specified in the IPC, when a ser- intended to replace formal or informal transportation option services, and travel vouchers.
-Transportation services under individual's IPC, and only when family, neighbors, friends, transportation alternatives. vice provider is not needed at the event.
-Service is not as, such as the use of natural supports, city transportation er the waiver shall be offered in accordance with an Specify applicable (if any) limits on the amount, frequen cy, or duration of this service: This service does not include transportation to medical appetransportation services available under the Medicaid State F Service will be reimbursed by trip.
-A trip may be rounded u rounded up to 10 miles if at least 7 miles are traveled.
-Servi Service Delivery Method (check each that applies): Participant-directed as specified in Appendix F 2 Provider managed Specify whether the service may be provided by (check each that applies):
+Category 4: Sub-Category 4:

+acti inte serv indi vities, and resources as specified in the IPC, when nded to replace formal or informal transportation of vices, and travel vouchers.
+Transportation services ts to gain access to employment sites, community services, a service provider is not needed at the event.
+Service is not options, such as the use of natural supports, city transportation under the waiver shall be offered in accordance with an tends, or community agencies are unable to provide

+Spee cify applicable (if any) limits on the amount, fre quency, or duration of this service:

+s service does not include transportation to medica sportation services available under the Medicaid S

+vice will be reimbursed by trip.
+A trip may be roun nded up to 10 miles if at least 7 miles are traveled. ided up to 5 miles if at least 2 miles are traveled.
+A trip may be Service is capped at \$2,000 per year.

+Serv vice Delivery Method (check each that applies):

+Participant-directed as specified in Appen dix E

+Provider managed

+Spee cify whether the service may be provided by (ch eck each that applies):

+Legally Responsible Person